blue-llama/e-treasure-hunt/README.md

 You can use the files in `dummy_files.zip`, updating `blurb.txt` at level 0 with text for the start of the hunt.

+It is recommended that, prior to attempting upload, that [level_validation.py](admin_scripts/level_validation.py) be run over the levels.
+This will catch numerous formatting problems with the levels before wasting your time/bandwidth on server upload, and will also catch several conditions that are not technically errors but are undesirable, such as empty README.md files and too-tight tolerances.

 ### Level upload through the API

-[upload.py](upload.py) contains utilities for uploading levels and hints.
+[upload.py](admin_scripts/upload.py) contains utilities for uploading levels and hints.

 You'll need to update the `SERVER` and credentials at the top of the file, and then re-arrange `main()` as appropriate to upload your levels.